Deciphering Intent in Search

 If you are hemorrhaging money, then you can disregard this article, but if you are looking to make sense of search, then you have come to the right place.
 At the end of this article, you will understand how to allocate your money.
 It will help you focus on the search terms that matter to your business.
 You will also be able to get started on a keyword strategy for your business.

 How can you accomplish this, Alex?
 The answer is simple; You have to understand the user’s intent when they are searching.
 This area of search is known as semantic search, and it is growing at an exponential pace!

 This is all that matters.
 If you can understand the intent of your customers, then you can leverage that to engage with them at any point during their purchasing process.
 It should come as no surprise that the most engaged customers are the most loyal to your brand.
 Repeat business, happy customers, and brand advocacy, what more could you ask for?

 The 3 Types of Search Queries

 In search, there are three different types of queries to choose from that allow you to understand a user’s behavior or potential intent.
 There are navigational, informational, and transactional queries that a user could put into their search box at any moment in time.
 They are as follows:

-- Navigational: This type of query is when the user knows what they are looking for and wants to navigate to that page, or website.
-Intent, is definitely there, but creating a strategy with this could be tough.
+- Navigational: This type of query is when the user knows what they are looking for and wants to navigate to that page or website.
+Intent is there, but creating a strategy with this could be tough.
 If you focus on enhancing your brand recognition, this becomes easier over time.

-- Informational: Simply put, the user is looking for information.
+- Informational: The user is looking for information.
 They are typically in the research phase.
 If you have great SEO content that answers these questions, you can win customers over by targeting these terms.
-This is one of my favorite type of terms because, if done properly, it turns into the gift that keeps on giving.
+This is one of my favorite types of terms because, if done correctly, it turns into the gift that keeps on giving.

 - Transactional: The user is looking to make a purchase.
 They have done all of their research and (pretty much) know what they want.
 These terms can provide some of the most quantifiable ROI if used in conjunction with a killer PPC strategy!